2012 Lexus RX 350 Expert Review:New Car Test Drive

 The RX comes to life with the push of a button.
 The instruments are bright and engaging, and shaded from outside light.
-The seats now have slightly higher side bolsters for support during cornering, but they're still easy to get into.
+The seats have side bolsters that are high enough to provide support during cornering, but they're still easy to get into.
 They feel firm at first, but medium-soft once you settle in, and are easily adjusted to a variety of positions.
 Mood lighting in the footwells and cabin supports a sense of quality and well-being.

-The new cockpit provides a step up in sophistication, conveyed in part by a gifted design scheme that includes no straight lines or sharp corners.
+The cockpit conveys a sense of sophistication, due in part to a gifted design scheme that includes no straight lines or sharp corners.
 Every element of the interior is curved, arched or rounded in some way, so lines blend with subtle grace and harmony.
-California Walnut wood trim accents are mixed with three different interior color combinations, complementing black, light gray, and parchment tones.
+California Walnut or Birds-eye Maple wood trim accents complement light gray fabric; or black, light gray, or parchment leather.